 Cellulitis is a bacterial infection of the superficial and deep layers of the skin.
 In the fingertip, this is known as a felon.
 It is often caused by a small injury to the end of the finger which can make it painful and swell up.
 Read more about this infection and how to treat it.

-Symptoms of a felon
+Symptoms of a finger felon

-Symptoms of a Felon or fingertip infection include a throbbing pain at the end of the finger.
+- Symptoms of a Felon or fingertip infection include a throbbing pain at the end of the finger.

 Felons sometimes occur after a minor injury to the fingertip, such as a splinter or small puncture wound.
 Fingertip blood glucose testing has been implicated as a cause of fingertip infections.
 They may also happen with no clear cause.

 - If you suspect a felon or cellulitis of the finger then seek medical attention or visit a doctor as soon as possible.

 - This involves a small incision in the fingertip so that fluid can be drained and so pressure released and is done under a local anesthetic injection.